SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/TestingInSpec/TestingInSpec.md

 		Color black }
 ```

-There are only two methods missing from the code above to complete the class implementation. `initializePresenters` sets actions for the buttons, which invoke the following two methods.
-These methods delegate to `updateColor:` to do the heavy lifting.
+There are only two methods missing from the code above to complete the class implementation.
+The method `initializePresenters` sets actions for the buttons, which invoke the following two methods.
+These methods delegate to the method `updateColor:` to do the heavy lifting.

 ```
 ColorChooser >> lighter